Minnesela, South Dakota: Decline and abandonment

-In 1890, the railroad began laying track north of Whitewood, South Dakota.
-Minnesela expanded its town site in preparation for the arrival of the railroad, with new land ready for purchase.
-The new board of trade (established before the Chamber of Commerce) asked Bullock to negotiate with the railroad company on their behalf, to which he agreed.
+In 1890, the railroad began laying track north of Whitehood.
+Minnesela expanded its town site in preparation for its arrival and listed new land for purchase.
+Bullock agreed to negotiate with the railroad company on behalf of Minnesela's newly-established board of trade.
 At the meeting, railroad owners said that they wanted donated land and preferred an 80-acre spot south of Minnesela that was open for filing.
 Resident Douglas Sayre left the meeting and went to Rapid City's land office on his fastest horse.
 After the meeting, railway right-of-way man T. G. Carter took a locomotive from Whitewood to Rapid City.
 Carter met Sayre in the land office and offered Sayre $500 for the land; instead, Sayre laughed and said that his price for the "Golden 80" was climbing over $5,000.
 By the time Sayre raised it to $10,000, there were no takers.

-Seth Bullock donated a large amount of land on his ranch to allow the train depot to be built on the former site of the De Mores Station.
+Bullock donated a large amount of land on his ranch to allow the train depot to be built on the former site of the De Mores Station.
 On August 14, 1890, the last rail between Whitewood and the Middle Creek stockyards was laid, and the railroad began shipping livestock.
 Belle Fourche was founded on May 1, 1891.
 Bullock offered free land to Minneselans and their businesses.
 Despite the hostility between the two towns' residents, most people accepted, and Belle Fourche grew rapidly.
 One of the first buildings to move was the Butte County Bank.
 In 1894, the two towns competed for the county seat.
 Belle Fourche offered to build a courthouse for free and collected over 100 outside voters.
-They kept some voters in the town by giving them work; others were kept in town by the saloons.
+They kept some voters in town by providing work; others stayed for the saloons.
 Through this strategy, Belle Fourche won the election for the county seat.
 In celebration, a group of cowboys rode to Minnesela and stole the county books.
 The Belle Fourche sheriff returned the books until an official transfer could be made.
 By 1901, Minnesela was a ghost town.